BC-CSCI1103/Week01/README.md

 ### 3. Coding Logistics

 In this course we'll be using the Unix operating system and the Unix command shell to develop, manage and execute OCaml code.
-We'll provide you with a virtual machine (VM) running Unix on your computer.
 The details are spelled out in problem set 1.
 We'll be using git and GitHub to manage the distribution and submission of problem sets and related materials.
-We'll be using an animation library graphics & animation in OCaml.
+We'll be using an animation library for graphics & animation in OCaml.

 A *program* is a specially structured piece of text that expresses a computational process to be carried out by a computer.
 The particulars of the structure of the text depend on the programming language.
 Programs are usually written with a text editor.
 In this course, we'll be using the [Atom](https://atom.io/) text editor to write programs in the OCaml dialect of the ML programming language.
 Atom is available for free, complements of GitHub.